APImetrics/APIm-CLI/docs/projects.md

     <value>] [-p <value>]

 FLAGS
   -p, --project-id=<value>     ID of project to read.
 Overrides apimetrics config project set.
+This must be in the
+                               specified organization.
   --add-analyst=<value>...
-ID of user to add as an analyst.
+ID or email of user to add as an analyst.
   --add-editor=<value>...
-ID of user to add as an editor.
+ID or email of user to add as an editor.
   --add-owner=<value>...
-ID of user to add as an owner.
+ID or email of user to add as an owner.
   --add-viewer=<value>...
-ID of user to add as a viewer.
+ID or email of user to add as a viewer.
   --remove-analyst=<value>...
-ID of user to remove as an analyst --remove-editor=<value>...
-ID of user to remove as an editor --remove-owner=<value>...
-ID of user to remove as an owner --remove-viewer=<value>...
-ID of user to remove as an viewer
+ID or email of user to remove as an analyst --remove-editor=<value>...
+ID or email of user to remove as an editor --remove-owner=<value>...
+ID or email of user to remove as an owner --remove-viewer=<value>...
+ID or email of user to remove as an viewer

 GLOBAL FLAGS
   --json  Format output as json.